bdougie/talks/bio/bios.md

 # Speaker Bios

 ## Short
-Brian Douglas leads Developer Advocacy at GitHub where he works on increasing use of the GitHub’s platform specific features.
+Brian Douglas is the founder and CEO of Open Sauced, a project that empowers the best developers to work in open-source.

 ## Medium
-Brian Douglas leads Developer Advocacy at GitHub where he works on increasing use of the GitHub’s platform specific features through technical content distributed on the internet.
-In addition to that, Brian has a passion for open source and loves mentoring new contributors.
+Brian Douglas is the founder and CEO of Open Sauced, a project that empowers the best developers to work in open-source.
+Brian has a passion for open-source and seeing new folks find a path into making contributions.

 ## Long
-Brian Douglas leads Developer Advocacy at GitHub where he works on increasing use of the GitHub and its API by fostering a community of early adopters through the developer programs.
-In the past he’s lead Developer Experience at Netlify, while leveraging his early knowledge of React and JavaScript to create a deep well of technical content, spearheading efforts towards a public GraphQL API while delivering talks and workshops around the world.
+Brian Douglas is the founder and CEO of Open Sauced where he works on increasing the knowledge and insights of open-source communties.
+In the past he’s lead Developer Advocacy at GitHub by fostering a community of early adopters through content creation showcasing the newest Github features.

-Brian has a passion for open source and loves mentoring new contributors through Open Sauced, a platform for finding your next open source contribution.
+Brian has a passion for open-source and loves mentoring new contributors through Open Sauced, a platform for finding your next open-source contribution.